python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 ## 8
-## Ask the user for the name of an animal and a plant.
+## Ask the user for the name of an animal and of a plant.
 ## Then display "The ___ eats ___ every day",
-## but fill in the blanks with the animal and the plant.
+## but fill in the blanks with the animal and the plant the user entered.
 ```

 #### Using Strings and Integers